First, give up the notion that you can hide your age to minimize ageism in your executive job search.

 2. Circumvent the gatekeepers and network into the goldmine of hidden jobs.

 Networking gets your foot in the door and helps you become at least a somewhat known entity to the employers you’re targeting.
-This is the way to go, instead of responding to job board postings (which are designed to rule people out) and becoming part of the vast unknown pool of candidates.
+This is the way to go, instead of responding to job board postings.
+They put you in the vast pool of unknown candidates.
+Employers prefer candidates they feel they know.

-Work on getting introductions and referrals from employees at your target companies, and avoid having your resume thrown into the Applicant Tracking System (ATS) black hole for as long as possible.
+Work on getting introductions and referrals from employees at your target companies.
+And, most especially, avoid having your resume thrown into the Applicant Tracking System (ATS) black hole for as long as possible.

 3. Dispel the concern that you’re out of date with the digital age.

-As much as possible, keep pace with your younger competitors who are social media savvy, active on various social networks, and have built a strong online presence.
+As much as possible, keep pace with your younger competitors.
+They are social media savvy, active on various social networks, and have built a strong online presence.
 You need to do the same.

-Expand your online footprint with diverse search results for social proof, to help you get found online, and to reinforce your subject matter expertise and thought leadership.
+- Expand your online footprint with diverse search results.
+This boosts your social proof and helps you get found online.
+And it reinforces your subject matter expertise and thought leadership.